-Ferland et al. (1992), O'Brien et al. (1994), and Korista and Goad (2004) estimate that the fraction of Balmer line photons emerging from the illuminated face of typical BLR clouds lies in the range 80-100%.
-However, only a bowlshaped BLR geometry can simultaneously account for the absence of significant response in the line on both short and long timescales (Goad, Korista and Ruff 2012).
-For a bowl-shaped geometry, BLR gas is elevated above the disc midplane and gives rise to smaller time-delays for a fixed radial distance than would otherwise be expected for spherical or flattened BLR geometries.
+Ferland et al. (1992), O'Brien, Goad & Gondhalekar (1994), and Korista & Goad (2004) estimate that the fraction of Balmer line photons emerging from the illuminated face of typical BLR clouds lies in the range 80-100 per cent.
+However, only a bowl-shaped BLR geometry can simultaneously account for the absence of significant response in the line on both short and long time-scales (Goad, Korista & Ruff 2012).
+For a bowl-shaped geometry, BLR gas is elevated above the disc mid-plane and gives rise to smaller timedelays for a fixed radial distance than would otherwise be expected for spherical or flattened BLR geometries.
 In the limit where gas lies along an iso-delay surface, the measured delay is independent of cloud-ionizing continuum source distance.
-For NGC 5548, a bowl-like model also has the significant advantage in that it reconciles the measured distance to the hot dust, as estimated from the delay between the optical and IR continuum bands ($\tau \approx 50$ days, Suganuma et al. 2004) with photoionization calculations, which predict a minimum distance of ≈ 100 light-days for grain survival.
+For NGC 5548, a bowl-like model also has the significant advantage in that it reconciles the measured distance to the hot dust, as estimated from the delay between the optical and IR continuum bands ($\tau \approx 50$ d; Suganuma et al. 2004) with photoionization calculations, which predict a minimum distance of ≈ 100 light-days for grain survival.